-Curtis L. Hartman.
+Curtis L. Harman.
 Mr. Hartman, an interested director since July 1, 2013, has served as the Chief Credit Officer and a Senior Managing Director of Main Street since August 2011.
 Mr. Hartman is also the chairman of Main Street's credit committee.
 Previously, Mr. Hartman served as one of Main Street's Senior Vice Presidents from October 2007 to August 2011.
 From April 2000, Mr. Hartman has served as a Managing Director and in other executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of Main Street, including the general partner of Main Street Mezzanine Fund, LP, Main Street Mezzanine Management, LLC, the general partner of Main Street Capital II, LP, Main Street Capital II GP, LLC, and Main Street Capital Partners, LLC.
 From December 1999 to April 2000, Mr. Hartman was an investment associate for Sterling City Capital, LLC.
 Concurrently with joining Sterling City Capital, he joined United Glass Corporation, a Sterling City Capital portfolio company, as director of corporate development.
 Prior to joining Sterling City Capital, Mr. Hartman was a manager with PricewaterhouseCoopers LLP, in its M&A/Transaction Services group.
 Prior to that, he was employed as a senior auditor by Deloitte & Touche LLP.
-Mr. Hartman is a graduate of The University of Texas at Austin - McCombs School of Business, and is a CPA.
+Mr. Hartman is a graduate of The University of Texas at Austin - McCombs School of Business, and is CPA.

-We believe Mr. Hartman is qualified to serve on our board of directors because of his intimate knowledge of business development companies gained through his day-to-day leadership as the Chief Credit Officer and a Senior Managing Director of Main Street, along with his extensive experience in tax, accounting, mergers and acquisitions, corporate governance and finance.
+We believe Mr. Hartman is qualified to serve on our board of directors because of his intimate knowledge of business development companies gained through his day-today leadership as the Chief Credit Officer and a Senior Managing Director of Main Street, along with his extensive experience in tax, accounting, mergers and acquisitions, corporate governance and finance.

 Sherri W. Schugart.
 Ms. Schugart joined Hines in 1995.
 Ms. Schugart serves as our Chairperson, President and Chief Executive Officer and is also the President and Chief Executive Officer of the general partner of our Adviser.
 Ms. Schugart also serves as the President and Chief Executive Officer of Hines Global REIT and Hines REIT and their respective advisers, as well as the Hines US Office Core Fund ("the Core Fund"), a private fund.
 Ms. Schugart holds similar positions with several related Hines entities.
 Ms. Schugart served as the Chief Operating Officer for Hines Global REIT, Hines REIT and the Core Fund and the general partner of our Adviser as well as the advisers of Hines Global REIT and Hines REIT from November 1, 2011 through March 15, 2013.
 Prior to that time, Ms. Schugart served as the Chief Financial of the Core Fund since July 2004.
 In these roles, her responsibilities included oversight of financial and portfolio management, equity and debt financing activities, investor relations, accounting, financial reporting, compliance and administrative functions in the U.S. and internationally.
-She has also been a Senior Managing Director, or similar position, of the general partner of Hines since October 2007 and has served as a director of Hines Securities, Inc. since August 2003.
-Prior to holding these positions she was a Vice President in Hines Capital Markets Group raising equity and debt financing for various Hines investment vehicles in the U.S. and internationally.
-Ms. Schugart has been responsible for arranging more than \$10.0 billion in equity and debt financing for various Hines investment funds.
+She has also been a Senior Managing Director, or similar position, of the general partner of Hines Capital Markets Group raising equity and debt financing for various Hines investment vehicles in the U.S. and internationally.
+Ms. Schugart has been responsible for arranging more than \$10.0 billion in equity and debt for Hines' public and private investment funds.
 She was also previously the controller for several of Hines' investment funds and portfolios.
 Prior to joining Hines, Ms. Schugart spent eight years with Arthur Andersen, where she managed both public and private clients in the real estate, construction, finance and banking industries.
 She graduated from Southwest Texas State University with a B.B.A. in Accounting.